Havanese

 Havanese (Canis familiaris) - laying in grass

-Keep your Havanese dog’s diet legume free!
+Keep your Havanese dog’s diet legume-free.

 Maintenance and Grooming

-Havanese dogs require regular grooming sessions.
-Brush the coat of your Havanese pet dog at least two to three times a week, removing any tangles that could eventually result in matting.
-Though the price can be high, professional grooming is often the most effective.
+The Havanese breed requires regular grooming sessions.
+Brush your Havanese’s coast at least two to three times a week, removing any knots or tangles that could eventually result in matting.
+Though the expense can be high, professional grooming is often the most effective.
+They would need a bath every 1-2 weeks, but the frequency depends on the thickness of the coat and how dirty they may become.

 Never brush its coat when it is dry.
 If you brush the coat when they have not recently had a bath, spray water or waterless shampoo on the coat before brushing.